Book Series

 "From Postcolonial to World Anglophone: South Asia as Test Case," Interventions: International Journal of Postcolonial Studies 20.3 (2018)

-"Fictions of the Pandemic," MFS: Modern Fiction Studies (in progress)
+"Fictions of the Pandemic," Mfs: Modern Fiction Studies (in preparation)

 Journal Articles